staticashish/music-service/README.md

 # music-service

-This is the microservice to get the Music Artist information about their wikipedia description along with album list that artist has released.
+This is the microservice to get the Music Artist information from wikipedia along with the list of albums that artist has released.

 Simple UML(component diagram) for application: